Metering service charge

-MSCs are not new and were previously included in the Supply Charge shown on a customer's electricity bill.
+MSCs are not new and were previously included in the Supply Charge shown on your electricity bill.
 The Supply Charge is associated with the cost to provide and maintain a physical connection to your premises (including poles, wires, cables and associated costs).

 For more information on MSC visit our Frequently Asked Questions.

-The charges (excluding GST) for 2017-18 will be applied based on the number of customer tariffs; the costs are outlined below.
+The charges (excluding GST) for 2017-18 will be applied based on the number of tariffs; the costs are outlined below.

 |Tariff class||Cost type||Service charge (cents/day)|

 For further Meter Installation Services prices please refer to the 2017-18 Network Prices (XLSM 1.5 mb).